 Giant Bird of Paradise.
 These bloom with a white blossom, shaped like a tropical bird.
 They grow huge down south!
 Literally, taller than a house…

 Ok, this is where we started getting into more familiar territory for me.
 Flowers!
-This, of course, is the amazing ‘Bougainvillea’, which to me, is the hallmark of Southern Cali.
+This, of course, is the amazing ‘Bougainvillea’, which to me, is the hallmark of Southern Cali. desert gardening.
 It is technically a vine, but we saw it in PS sheared into shrubs both large and small as well.
 The thing I did not know is that they come in several color combos, not just bright fuchsia.
 This one has a coral secondary petal.
 I could see myself covering a home in this if we lived there.

 So, we can grow Trumpet Vine just about anywhere, but it thrives with the sun and heat of this desert place.
 And the hummingbirds love it!